bugsounet/MMM-Pir/README.md

 # MMM-Pir

-After a configurated time without any user interaction the display will turn off and hide all modules for economy mode.<br>
+After a configured time without any user interaction the display will turn off and hide all modules for economy mode.<br>
 It will wake up with a Pir sensor

 ## Screenshot